BMW X3 hybrid boot space & seating

 BMW X3 hybrid interior space, storage & comfort

-As with most cars of this ilk, the hybrid system in the X3 has more of an impact on practicality: boot space is 100 litres down on non-plug-in X3s, to 450 litres, while there's also an awkward 'step up' in the boot floor (although the boot itself is well shaped) and nowhere specific to keep your charging cables.
-There's a solid 1,500 litres of space with the seats folded down, however.
+As with most cars of this ilk, the hybrid system in the X3 has more of an impact on practicality: boot space is 100 litres down on non-plug-in X3s, to 450 litres.
+At the same time, there's also an awkward step in the boot floor and nowhere specific to keep your charging cables.
+Total luggage capacity is 1,500 litres with the seats folded down.

 In This Review